Aachaaadmi/Aachaaadmi/README.md

 - 👋 Hi, I’m @Aachaaadmi
-- 👀 I’m interested in cybersecurity
+- 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently learning engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m Founder of ARTIFYLABS
 - 📫 How to reach me
-My email- nishant.rr712@gmail.com
+My email- kushwahaishant712@gmail.com

 <!---
 Aachaaadmi/Aachaaadmi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.